kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-extensions.md

   -d '{"apiVersion":"hooks.runtime.cluster.x-k8s.io/v1alpha1","kind":"DiscoveryRequest"}' | jq
 ```

 For more details about the API of the Runtime Extensions please see <button onclick="openSwaggerUI()">Swagger UI</button>.
+For more details on proxy support please see [Proxies in Kubernetes](https://kubernetes.io/docs/concepts/cluster-administration/proxies/).

 <script>
 // openSwaggerUI calculates the absolute URL of the RuntimeSDK YAML file and opens Swagger UI.